Atherosclerosis

 To prevent cardiovascular diseases, specialists recommend engaging in physical activity for at least 150 min/week.
 It can include moderate or high-intensity aerobic exercise or a combination of both.
 To maximize benefits, gradually increase to 300 min/week of moderate-intensity or 150 min/week of high-intensity training.
 Spread training 4-5 days a week, preferably every day.

-Can Atherosclerosis be Reversed?
+Can Atherosclerosis Be Reversed?

 Knowledge about atherosclerosis is constantly changing, new research is emerging, and existing views are being verified.
 It is believed that atherosclerosis develops irregularly – its development is not consistent, it may subsideTrusted Source, and lifestyle and medications may modulate its course.